spatie/ray/docs/usage/framework-agnostic-php-project.md

 }
 ```

+If the argument passed to `limit()` is a negative number or zero, limiting is disabled.

 ### Display the class name of an object

 To quickly send the class name of an object to ray, use the `className` function.